libero/walking-skeleton/adr/0004-event-bus-ownership.md

 Bind each `queue` to as many exchanges as needed, using correlation ids to aggregate events relating to the same data type.

+The consuming-events-from relationship between services is unidirectional and must be acyclic.

 A service may have optional binds, which will only subscribe its `queue` to another service's `exchange` if enabled or dynamically configured as a plugin.

 ## Consequences

 Service have a [partial order](https://en.wikipedia.org/wiki/Partially_ordered_set) to follow for setup.

-The consuming-events-from relationship between services is unidirectional and must be acyclic:
+The acyclic event consumption implies that:

 - service B, consuming events from A, cannot publish events for A to consume
 - service C, consuming events from B, also cannot publish events for A to consume